-Private label means that I make the products and use my own brand, which will have its own trademark and be protected so no one can steal or use my exact designs, logo, etc.!
+Private label means that I make the products and use my own brand.
+This will have its own trademark and be protected so no one can steal or use my exact designs, logo, etc.

 When it comes to Amazon, there are a lot of easier options out there for entrepreneurs looking to earn income from this platform.
 This includes things like: